home-assistant/home-assistant.io/source/_integrations/zha.markdown

   - [ConBee II (a.k.a.
 ConBee 2) USB adapter from dresden elektronik](https://phoscon.de/conbee2)
   - [RaspBee II (a.k.a.
 RaspBee 2) Raspberry Pi Shield from dresden elektronik](https://phoscon.de/raspbee2)

-### Other support but not recommended Zigbee radio adapters or modules
+### Other supported but not recommended Zigbee radio adapters or modules

 - Silicon Labs EmberZNet based radios using legacy hardware using the EZSP protocol (via the [bellows](https://github.com/zigpy/bellows) library for zigpy)
   - [ITead Sonoff ZBBridge](https://itead.cc/product/sonoff-zbbridge/) (Note!
 [WiFi-based bridges are not recommended for ZHA with EZSP radios](https://github.com/home-assistant/home-assistant.io/issues/17170).
 Also, this first have to be flashed with [Tasmota firmware and Silabs EmberZNet NCP EZSP UART Host firmware to use as Serial-to-IP adapter](https://www.digiblur.com/2020/07/how-to-use-sonoff-zigbee-bridge-with.html))